php-ru/symfony-docs-ru/components/routing.rst

 Defining Routes
 ~~~~~~~~~~~~~~~

-A full route definition can contain up to seven parts:
+A full route definition can contain up to eight parts:

 #.
-The URL path route.
-This is matched against the URL passed to the `RequestContext`,
+The URL pattern.
+This is matched against the URL passed to the
-   and can contain named wildcard placeholders (e.g. ``{placeholders}``)
+   ``RequestContext``.
+It is not a regular expression, but can contain named
-   to match dynamic parts in the URL.
+   wildcard placeholders (e.g. ``{slug}``) to match dynamic parts in the URL.
+   The component will create the regular expression from it.

 #.
-An array of default values.
+An array of default parameters.
 This contains an array of arbitrary values
    that will be returned when the request matches the route.
+It is used by
+   convention to map a controller to the route.

 #.
 An array of requirements.
 These define constraints for the values of the
-   placeholders as regular expressions.
+   placeholders in the pattern as regular expressions.

 #.
 An array of options.
-These contain internal settings for the route and
+These contain advanced settings for the route and
-   are the least commonly needed.
+   can be used to control encoding or customize compilation.
+   See :ref:`routing-unicode-support` below.
+You can learn more about them by
+   reading :method:`Symfony\\Component\\Routing\\Route::setOptions` implementation.

 #.
 A host.
 This is matched against the host of the request.
 See
    :doc:`/routing/hostname_pattern` for more details.